 Young people get involved in the arts and share their skills

-To achieve Bronze, a Level 1 national qualification, young people take part in an arts activity they enjoy, go to an arts event, research their arts hero/heroine and share their skills with others.
+To achieve Bronze, a Level 1 award on the Regulated Qualifications Framework (RQF), young people take part in an arts activity they enjoy, go to an arts event, research their arts inspiration and share their skills with others.
 Bronze is available to young people aged 11 to 25.

 Young people need to plan their work with an adviser, and keep a record by creating their own Arts Award portfolio.
 Their portfolio might be a folder, sketchbook, video diary or a website – it’s up to them.

 Watch our film to find out what schools have to say about Bronze Arts Award.

 To get started with Arts Award, you or someone at your organisation needs to train as an Arts Award adviser by attending a Bronze & Silver adviser training course.
 Advisers support each young person and assess their progress.

 There are no entry requirements or set time limit for completing Bronze Arts Award.

 For further information about the structure, content and administration of Bronze Arts Award, download the Bronze Arts Award Qualification Specification.

 Find out how others have delivered Arts Award